Symphony No. 104 (Haydn): First movement

 The symphony opens with a slow and grand introduction in D minor, whose first two bars are as follows:

-Note that since the only notes used are the tonic and dominant, the mode of the piece is not yet established.
+Note that since the only notes used are the tonic and dominant, it is not clear whether the movement is in the major or minor key.
+This heralds a lengthy introduction in the minor key – in performance, the introduction is typically two minutes of the movement's overall nine-minute length.

-This leads to the main body of the sonata form movement, in D major.
+The introduction transitions to the main body of the movement in D major, which is in sonata form.
 Its opening theme is as follows:

 The movement is monothematic: the second theme is simply the first theme transposed to A major.
 The exposition is in D major, with the strings playing the first theme.
 The theme goes straight into A major with the woodwinds to form a second theme.
 The exposition closes with a codetta and is followed by the development which begins in B minor, using the rhythmic pattern of the second half of the theme.
 The development ends with the full orchestra.
-In the recapitulation, the first theme is heard again in D Major.
+In the recapitulation, the first theme is heard again in D major.
 It uses imitative patterns of the woodwinds in the second theme.
 The movement closes with a coda, also in D major.